 My other passion has been working as an economist.
 During my three decades with the Government of Canada, my work included conducting applied research into labor market issues and examining topics relating to competitiveness and innovation.
 Of special interest was understanding the interface between competitive global pressures and how leadership and management are practiced at the organization level.

-As one of the more prominent social media voices during the past five years on leadership and management, my website-blog Changing Winds now contains almost 400 posts and dozens of e-books, white papers and resource materials on leadership, learning and customer service.
+As one of the more prominent social media voices during the past six years on leadership and management, my website-blog Changing Winds contains over 420 posts and dozens of e-books, white papers and resource materials on leadership, learning and customer service.

 In addition to a Master of Arts in economics from the University of New Brunswick, I also earned a Master of Arts in leadership and organizational learning from Royal Roads University.
 My Master’s thesis was on shared leadership and entitled A Leap of Faith.
 My passion for continuous learning and sharing with others extends to my fervent belief that leadership resides at all levels of organizations and communities.